How behavioural debt builds, and how to clear it

 Sometimes it’s a shortcut: “We’ll fix onboarding later.”

-But the cost is always the same:
+Either way, the cost looks the same:

 How behavioural debt builds

-It’s not usually one big bad decision.
+It’s rarely one big mistake.

-It’s the sum of small, well-intended ones.
+It’s the sum of small, well-intended choices.

 You ship fast.